 You’ll find several Select Registry bed and breakfasts near Philadelphia.
 The picturesque Brandywine Valley is home to The Fairville Inn and Hamanassett Bed & Breakfast, both near Chadds Ford, PA, and The Inn at Montchanin Village and Spa, in Wilmington, DE.

 Little explanation is needed for this city – national monuments and free museums make the Capitol a destination anytime.
+The bed and breakfasts in Washington D.C. are your ticket to experiencing American history at its core.
 Don’t limit yourself to D.C. proper, however; George Washington’s hometown of Alexandria, VA, is a bustling city with cobblestone streets, colonial buildings and great shopping.

 Visitors often spend long hours exploring, making it especially nice to know where to find a relaxing bed and breakfast in the heart of Washington, D.C.
 Try Embassy Circle Guest House, on Embassy Row, or Swann House in Dupont Circle.